sofia1423/YuhanChen.github.io/readme.txt

-It includes most of the datasets applied in the paper "Association of Aerobic Glycolysis with the Structural Connectome Reveals a Benefit-Risk Balancing Mechanism in the Human Brain".
+Here are the datasets applied in the paper "Association of Aerobic Glycolysis with the Structural Connectome Reveals a Benefit-Risk Balancing Mechanism in the Human Brain".

 1 The human functional network is contained in the file named "human_fc.mat".